 Pre-configured VM images

 Azure provides Windows and Linux images each with a single version of Maya, 3ds Max, Arnold, and V-Ray pre-installed and ready to use.
 You can select these images in the Azure portal, the Maya plug-in, or BatchLabs when you create a pool.

 In the Azure portal and in BatchLabs, you can install one of the VM images with the pre-installed applications as follows: In the Pools section of your Batch account, select New, then in Add Pool, select Graphics and Rendering (Linux/Windows) from the Image type drop-down list:

 Scroll down and under Graphics and rendering licensing click Select software and pricing.
 Choose one or more of the software licenses:

 The specific license versions provided match the versions in the "Supported Applications" section above.

 Azure Batch allows you to provide your own custom image.
 Using this option, you can configure your VM with the exact applications and specific versions that you require.
 For more information see Use a custom image to create a pool of virtual machines.
 Note that Autodesk and Chaos Group have modified Arnold and V-Ray respectively to validate against our own licensing service.
 You will need to ensure you have the versions of these applications with this support, otherwise the pay-per-use licensing won't work.
 This license validation isn't required for Maya or 3ds Max as the current published versions don't require a license server when running headless (in batch/command-line mode).
 Please contact Azure support if you're not sure how to proceed with this option.

 Options for submitting a render job

-Depending on the 3D application you use, there are various options for submitting render jobs to the service:
+Depending on the 3D application you use, there are various options for submitting render jobs: